 - Skills retest – $60

 - Oral retest – $60

 Upon successful completion of the certification exam, a candidate’s name will be placed as eligible in the Alabama Nurse Aide Registry.
 The registry maintains records of all nursing aides licensed to work in the state.
 CNA license must be renewed every two years and it is mandatory for the candidate to work for 40 hours or more as a CNA during the same period in order to renew the license.

 Becoming a health care professional is one of the most rewarding jobs out there.
 On top of that, the average pay for CNAs or Certified Nursing Assistants in Alabama is around $22,150 annually.
 Additionally, there are other benefits which can be derived from working as a CNA such as paid vacations, free medical check-ups and vaccinations, as well as pension plans for those who are in full-time jobs.

-Once certified, nursing assistants in Alabama can work at different healthcare institutions and they can advance their career to higher, and even better paid positions.
+Once certified, nursing assistants in Alabama can work at different healthcare institutions and they can advance their career to higher and even better pay.
 All of the healthcare sector in Alabama is governed by Alabama Department of Public Health.
 Their website is a great place to start your research if you are thinking about working in the medical field.

 - Alabama Board of Nursing